Artists

 • Алекса́ндр Серге́евич Пу́шкин (26 мая [6 июня] 1799, Москва — 29 января [10 февраля] 1837, Санкт-Петербург) — русский поэт, драматург и прозаик, заложивший основы русского реалистического направления, критик и теоретик литературы, историк, публицист; один из самых авторитетных литературных деятелей первой трети XIX века. Ещё при жизни Пушкина сложилась его репутация величайшего национального русского поэта. Пушкин рассматривается как основоположник современного русского литературного я...

 • The Borodin Quartet is a string quartet that was founded in 1945 in the then Soviet Union.
 It is one of the world's longest-lasting string quartets, having marked its 70th-anniversary season in 2015.
 The quartet was one of the Soviet Union's best known in the West during the Cold War era, through recordings as well as concert performances in the United States and Europe.
-The quartet had a close relationship with composer Dmitri Shostakovich, who personally consulted them on each ...
+The quartet had a close relationship with composer Dmitri Shostakovich, who personally consulted them on ...

 • Sergei Vasilievich Rachmaninoff (Russian: Серге́й Васи́льевич Рахма́ниновъ; Russian pronunciation: [sʲɪrˈɡʲej rɐxˈmanʲɪnəf]; 1 April [O.S.
 20 March] 1873 – 28 March 1943) was a Russian composer, pianist, and conductor.
 Rachmaninoff is widely considered as one of the finest pianists of his day and, as a composer, one of the last great representatives of Romanticism in Russian classical music.
 Early influences of Tchaikovsky, Rimsky-Korsakov, and other Russian composers gave way to a personal...